jli198/cpe487/project/README.md

 ## Objective

-* **Implemented on the Nexys A7-100T FPGA a low-pass and high-pass filter that will attenuate (or mute either the high or low frequencies in an audio signal).**
+* **Implemented on the Nexys A7-100T FPGA a low-pass and high-pass filter that will attenuate (or mute) either the high or low frequencies in an audio signal.**

 ## Physical Components